UnitedTraders/aeron-rs/README.md

 ln -s ../../.pre-push.sh .git/hooks/pre-push
 ```

-Also, if you use IDE from IntellijiIdea family with Rust plugin, you can enable autoformatting:
+Also, if you use IDE from IntelliJ IDEA family with Rust plugin, you can enable autoformatting:

 `Settings -> Languages and Frameworks -> Rust -> Rustfmt -> Run rustfmt on Save`